Brian Keith Lord: Crimes

+On October 31, 1980, a 19-year-old Lord was arrested after kidnapping a 14-year-old girl and attempting to rape her.
+Lord had lead the police on a 40-mile chase from Chowchilla to his home in Catheys Valley.
+After returning home, he barricaded himself in his house for 90 minutes before being arrested.

-In 1986, at the age of 25, he was hired as a carpenter at the home of Wayne and Sharon Frye, neighbors of 16-year-old Tracy Parker.
+In 1986, at the age of 25, he was hired as a carpenter at the home of Wayne and Sharon Frye.
+Through this job he met 16-year-old Tracy Parker, a sophomore at North Kitsap High School.
 Lord subsequently became acquainted with Tracy, who often rode horses owned by the Fryes.

 Finding himself alone with her on the night of September 16, 1986, Lord persuaded her to get into his truck under the guise of giving her a ride home.
 He drove to his brother's workshop, somehow coerced her into going inside, and raped and murdered her.
+Parker's mother reported her missing the next day.